Smart-Ace-Designs/Astro-MarsRover/README.md

 </template>
 ```

-Due to the nature of the Nuxt UI architecture, only the `client:only` directive is supported.
+Due to the nature of the Nuxt UI architecture, only the `client:only="vue"` directive is supported.

 ```ts
 <!-- src/pages/index.astro -->